kevinfiol/otto/README.md

 	// Default is false; use if you only want to match full words
 	matchFullWord: true,

-	// Source Function: Used in case you'd like to dynamically retrieve results via an XMLHttpRequest, f.e.
+	// Source Callback Function: Used in case you'd like to dynamically retrieve results via an XMLHttpRequest, f.e.
 	// This is called on every keypress except Enter, Up Arrow, and Down Arrow
 	source: null
 };